bewakes/assistant/README.md

 - vlc(this will use commandline version)
 - A GOOGLE API KEY (which is used to search for songs)
 - telnet and netcat (to communicate with vlc, like play/pause/next etc)
-- Intenet(because songs are streamed from youtube)
+- Internet(because songs are streamed from youtube)

 ## current features
 - play <song_name> : plays the song from youtube